Historical balances

 Source: https://docs.settlemint.com/docs/operators/token-features/historical-balances

-How the historical-balances token feature snapshots holder balances at every block, and how operators use those snapshots for reporting, voting, and audit reads.
+How the historical-balances token feature records timestamped holder and supply checkpoints, and how operators use those snapshots for reporting, voting, and audit reads.

-The historical-balances token feature records a balance checkpoint for every holder at every block where their balance changes.
+The historical-balances token feature records timestamped checkpoints when holder balances or total supply change.
 Reports, voting snapshots, dividend record-date reads, and audit reconciliation queries use those checkpoints to answer "what did each holder own at time T" without scanning the full event log.

 ## When it attaches [#when-it-attaches]